yuvalmGS/gigaspaces-wiki-jekyll/product_overview/product-architecture.markdown

 Usually, a single GSA is deployed on each individual machine.
 The GSA spawns [Grid Service Managers](./service-grid.html#gsm), [Grid Service Containers](./service-grid.html#gsc), and other processes.
 Once a process is spawned, the GSA assigns a unique id for it and manages its life cycle.
 The GSA will restart the process if it exits abnormally (exit code different than 0), or if a specific console output has been encountered (for example, OutOfMemoryError).

+{% note %}
-{% lampon %}Though [Grid Service Manager](./service-grid.html#gsm), [Grid Service Container](./service-grid.html#gsc), and other processes can be started independently, it is preferable that they be started using the GSA, thus allowing to easily monitor and manage them.
+Though [Grid Service Manager](./service-grid.html#gsm), [Grid Service Container](./service-grid.html#gsc), and other processes can be started independently, it is preferable that they be started using the GSA, thus allowing to easily monitor and manage them.
+{%endnote%}

 {% anchor gsm %}